Shahida Parveen

 Shahida Parveen (1953 – 14 March 2003) was a Pakistani classical singer and folk singer.
 She was known as The Queen of Kafi.

 Early life

-Shahida was born in 1953 in Lahore at Pakistan.
+Shahida was born in 1953 in Lahore, Pakistan.
 Shahida's mother Zahida Parveen was also a classical singer.
-She was trained in classical music by her mother and later she studied music at a Patiala Gharana training school.
+She was trained in classical music by her mother and later studied music at a Patiala Gharana training school.

-At the training school, she studied music and got trained in ghazals and Sufi style music by Ustad Akhtar Hussain, father of Amanat Ali Khan and Hamid Ali Khan.
+At the training school, she studied music and received training in ghazals and Sufi music by Ustad Akhtar Hussain, father of Amanat Ali Khan and Hamid Ali Khan.
 Later, she was also trained in geets and qawwali by well-known classical singer of the sub-continent Chhote Ghulam Ali Khan.

 Career

 She started singing at Radio Pakistan Lahore by singing classical music and Sufi poetry.
 Later she began to sing ghazals on radio and she performed the ghazal Deepak Raag Hai Chahat Apni a composition of Zuhoor Nazar that became popular.
 In the 1970s, she was called Queen of Kafi due to her singing kafi songs on His Master's Voice radio and stage.

 In 1986, she began to sing on Pakistani television (PTV) programs and one of her program Payal Aur Sargam became popular, when she started singing qawwali and Sufi music.
 Then she began to sing qawwali at private functions and festivals and in the 1990s, she began to sing national songs on television.

 In 2004, she was posthumously honored with the Pride of Performance Award by the President of Pakistan which was given to her daughters for her significant contributions to classical music.